Skip to main content

 BIOGRAPHY

-British tenor Guy Cutting is widely acclaimed for his insightful interpretations of Bach and the baroque repertoire
+British tenor Guy Cutting is recognised internationally for his insightful interpretations of Bach and the baroque repertoire

-He has collaborated with many of the world’s foremost period conductors such as Philippe Herreweghe, Sir John Eliot Gardiner, Maasaki Suzuki, John Butt, Paul McCreesh, Jos van Veldhoven and Marcus Creed, as well as the new generation of conductors and directors including Jonathan Cohen, Leonardo García Alarcòn, Peter Whelan, Laurence Cummings, Richard Egarr, Hans-Christoph Rademann, Daniel Reuss and Dinis Sousa.
+He has collaborated with many of the world’s foremost period conductors such as Philippe Herreweghe, Sir John Eliot Gardiner, Masaaki Suzuki, John Butt, Paul McCreesh, Jos van Veldhoven and Marcus Creed, as well as the new generation of conductors and directors including Jonathan Cohen, Leonardo García Alarcón, Peter Whelan, Laurence Cummings, Richard Egarr, Hans-Christoph Rademann, Daniel Reuss and Dinis Sousa.

-A sought-after soloist, Guy has appeared with leading period ensembles such as the Orchestra of the Age of Enlightenment – including for his BBC Proms debut – as well as the Academy of Ancient Music, Collegium Vocale Gent, Monteverdi Choir, Netherlands Bach Society, Dunedin Consort, Arcangelo, Gli Angeli Genève, Orchestra of the Eighteenth Century and the American Bach Soloists.
-His work extends beyond early music, with performances alongside modern orchestras such as the Royal Concertgebouw Orchestra, Tonhalle-Orchester Zürich, English Chamber Orchestra, Royal Northern Sinfonia, Bournemouth Symphony Orchestra, and Britten Sinfonia.
+A sought-after soloist, Guy has appeared with leading period ensembles such as the Orchestra of the Age of Enlightenment, Handel and Haydn Society, the Academy of Ancient Music, Collegium Vocale Gent, Monteverdi Choir, Netherlands Bach Society, Dunedin Consort, Arcangelo, Gli Angeli Genève, Orchestra of the Eighteenth Century and the American Bach Soloists.
+His work extends beyond early music, with performances alongside modern orchestras such as the Royal Concertgebouw Orchestra, Tonhalle-Orchester Zürich, English Chamber Orchestra, Bergen Philharmonic Orchestra, Royal Northern Sinfonia, Orchestra della Svizzera Italiana, Bournemouth Symphony Orchestra, and Britten Sinfonia.

 While Bach remains at the heart of his repertoire, Cutting also performs a wide range of music from the early Baroque to the 21st century.
-He will shortly make his opera début singing Don Ottavio in Mozart’s Don Giovanni at the Confidencen Festival in Sweden.
-Guy was a Choral Scholar at New College, Oxford, the inaugural recipient of the American Bach Soloists’ Jeffrey Thomas Award and a Rising Star of the Enlightenment.
+Guy was both a chorister and a Choral Scholar at New College, Oxford; the inaugural recipient of the American Bach Soloists’ Jeffrey Thomas Award; and a Rising Star of the Enlightenment for the OAE.

-Equally at home on the recital platform, Guy has performed Schubert Lieder with Kristian Bezuidenhout (released on OAE Player), Haydn with Steven Devine at Wiltshire Music Centre, and explored English song with George Ireland and Hannah Ely at festivals including Crete Senesi in Tuscany, Oundle Festival of Music and Clifton International Festival of Music.
+Equally at home on the recital platform, Guy has performed Schubert Lieder with Kristian Bezuidenhout, Haydn with Steven Devine at Wiltshire Music Centre, Boulanger with Nigel Foster at the London Song Festival, and English song with George Ireland and Hannah Ely at festivals including Crete Senesi in Tuscany and Clifton International Festival of Music.
 With Damask Vocal Quartet, a chamber music ensemble focused on the Romantic and contemporary repetoire, Guy has made appearances at Dutch National Opera, Musis Arnhem, De Doelen Rotterdam and Snape Maltings.

-Guy’s extensive solo discography spans works by Bach, Scarlatti, Handel, Charpentier, Couperin, Clérambault, Blow, Bononcini, Mozart and Gabriel Jackson on labels such as Outhere Music, Signum Classics, Avie Records, Novum, and Delphian Records.
+Guy’s extensive solo discography spans works by Bach, Scarlatti, Handel, Charpentier, Couperin, Clérambault, Blow, Mozart, Stravinsky and Gabriel Jackson on labels such as Linn Records, Signum Classics, Pentatone, Avie Records, Novum, and Delphian Records.
 He has contributed extensively to the Netherlands Bach Society All of Bach video series.
-Forthcoming releases feature music by Bach, Handel and Stravinsky.
+Forthcoming releases include his début solo album with pianist George Ireland, featuring Vaughan Williams’ Songs of Travel alongside other English songs including a new commission by Piers Connor Kennedy, ‘In the Belovéd Hour’.